2003 Staten Island Ferry crash: Aftermath

 On August 4, 2004, Smith pleaded guilty to seaman's manslaughter.
 He was sentenced to 18 months in prison on January 10, 2006.
 New York's former city ferry director, Patrick Ryan, who had also pleaded guilty to seaman's manslaughter, was sentenced to a year and a day.

-The accident resulted in 191 civil lawsuits against the City, leading to more than $90 million in settlements to victims and their families.
+The crash resulted in 191 civil lawsuits against the City, leading to more than $90 million in settlements to victims and their families.
 Structural repairs cost $6.9 million for the boat and $1.4 million for the pier.

 The crash was at first said by New York City to be an Act of God, with attorneys arguing that the Department of Transportation should not be held responsible for the crash, an argument that disturbed many survivors and New York City residents.
 City attorneys, citing a 19th-century maritime law, would later argue that the total amount of damages sought against the city should not exceed the $14.4 million value of the ferryboat.
 On February 26, 2007, U.S. District Judge Edward Korman rejected this argument and held that the city could not cap damages, writing: "The city's failure to provide a second pilot or otherwise adopt a reasonable practice that addresses the issue of pilot incapacitation was plainly a substantial factor in causing the disaster."

 Despite these rulings and a similar, independent federal probation report by officer Tony Garoppolo into the culpability of the ferry service's upper management, in which he viewed "the lion's share of culpability in this case as resting with the high level management of the Ferry Service", no other employees of the New York City Department of Transportation were prosecuted.